 You also don't want to make the opposite mistake.
 If there are dozens of good courses priced around $100 each, you don't want your course priced at several thousand.
 At least not most of the time.

 Looking at your expertise and what common prices are in the field makes a huge difference.
-Use this along with your audience and the depth of your course to help get an idea of a range of prices that should work well for you.
+Use this along with your audience and the depth of your course to help get an idea of a range of prices for the best online course platform that should work well for you.

-However, depending on your situation that might not always be possible.
-You also may want to look at what tools and benefits the online course platform you choose offer.
-It’s not out of the question that the tools available might offer a better option than you originally planned.
+However, depending on your situation, that might not always be possible.
+You also may want to look at what tools and benefits the online courses platform you choose offers.
+It's not out of the question that the tools available might offer a better option than you originally planned.